 Our evidence-base, impact and outcomes

-124 people attended one to one equine assisted learning, equine assisted wellbeing and equine assisted activity sessions with our rescued horses and ponies
+196 people attended equine assisted learning, equine assisted wellbeing and equine assisted activity sessions with our rescued horses and ponies

 Success stories